3rd Yerevan Golden Apricot International Film Festival

-The 3rd Yerevan Golden Apricot International Film Festival was a film festival held in Yerevan, Armenia from 10–15 July 2006.
+The 3rd Golden Apricot Yerevan International Film Festival was a film festival held in Yerevan, Armenia from 10–15 July 2006.
 The annual festival presented about 120 films from 43 countries.
 Participants included some of the most highly acclaimed figures of world cinema - such as Marco Bellocchio, Tonino Guerra, Mohsen Makhmalbaf, Godfrey Reggio and Artavazd Peleshyan, who were honored with Lifetime Achievement Awards.
 More than 110 foreign guests attended the festival, which included filmmakers, actors, producers and distributors.
 The festival was covered by a number of international media, including Euronews and Arte.
 The international juries, headed by Moritz de Hadeln (Feature Competition), Godfrey Reggio (Documentary Competition) and Arsinee Khanjian (Armenian Panorama), awarded the following prizes: Golden Apricot 2006 for the Best Feature Film to Hou Hsiao-hsien for his film Three Times, (Taiwan/China/France); Golden Apricot 2006 for the Best Documentary Film to Workingman's Death by Michael Glawogger, (Austria); and Golden Apricot 2006 for the Best Film in "Armenian Panorama" to The Dwellers of Forgotten Islands by Hrant Hakobyan, (Armenia).